 Non-EU citizens

-To retire as a non-EU citizen in Portugal, you must apply for a temporary residence permit per the country's retirement residency law.
+To retire as a non-EU citizen in Portugal, you must apply for a temporary residence visa per the country's retirement residency law.
 This can be done at a Portuguese Consular office or Portuguese Embassy.
-Non-EU residents who want to apply in this way must provide a valid passport, proof of income, proof of health insurance, and a criminal record check.
+Non-EU residents who want to apply this way must provide a valid passport, proof of income, health insurance, and a criminal record check.

-The most common visas for expat retirees are the Portugal Golden Visa Program or the D7 Visa (also known as the Passive Income Visa or Portugal Retirement Visa).
+The most common visas for expat retirees are the Portugal Golden Visa Program or the D7 Visa (the Passive Income Visa or Portugal Retirement Visa).

 US citizens